-Part 5.
-Proof of Non-profit, Religious, Charitable, Social Service or Similar Organization Required Proof: Mission Statement/Statement of Purpose Optional Proof: Constitution Charter Bylaws Articles of Incorporation Other Part 6.
-Federal Tax-exempt Status (check applicable boxes) Organization has federal tax-exempt status under section 501(c)(3) or section of the Internal Revenue Code IRS tax determination letter and first page of last annual IRS information return is attached OR ☐ Alternative documentation to establish federal tax-exempt status is attached Federal tax-exempt status applied for and a determination is pending; supporting documentation is attached Part 7.
+Pa rt 5.
+Proof of Non-profit, Religious, Charitable, Social Service or Similar Organization Rec uired Proof: Dission Statement/Statement of Purpose Opt ional Proof: Constitution Charter Bylaws Articles of Incorporation Other Pa art 6.
+Federal Tax-exempt Status (check applicable boxes) Organization has federal tax-exempt status under section 501(c)(3) or section of the Internal Revenue Code \Box IRS tax determination letter and first page of last annual IRS information return is attached OR Alternative documentation to establish federal tax-exempt status is attached Federal tax-exempt status applied for and a determination is pending; supporting documentation is attached Pa rt 7.
 Knowledge of Immigration Law and Procedures a.
-Attach organizational chart identifying names and titles of legal staff and supervisors at all locations b.
-Attorney(s) licensed in the United States and in good standing on staff: \(\sum \text{No}\) \(\sum \text{Ves, attach resume(s)}\) c.
-Accredited representative(s) on staff: Yes No • If applicable, provide number of accreditation applications (Form EOIR-31A) submitted with this recognition application: Name(s) of applicant(s) for accreditation: d.
-If applicable, describe any arrangements to consult with and/or receive technical support from qualified immigration practitioners: • Private counsel: No Yes, attach all agreements with name(s) of private counsel and bar admission(s) • Another recognized organization: \(\sum \text{No} \sum \text{Yes, attach all agreements with other recognized organizations} \) • Other: No Yes, explain: e.
+Attach organizational chart identifying names and titles of legal staff and supervisors at all locations \Box b.
+Attorney(s) licensed in the United States and in good standing on staff: \Box No \Box Yes, attach resume(s) c.
+Accredited representative(s) on staff: \Box Yes \Box No • If applicable, provide number of accreditation applications (Form EOIR-31A) submitted with this recognition application: • Name(s) of applicant(s) for accreditation: d.
+If applicable, describe any arrangements to consult with and/or receive technical support from qualified immigration practitioners: • Private counsel: No Yes, attach all agreements with name(s) of private counsel and bar admission(s) • Another recognized organization: 🗌 No 🗍 Yes, attach all agreements with other recognized organizations • Other: \Box No \Box Yes, explain: ٩ Describe immigration legal services offered and qualifications of immigration legal staff to provide such services.
+Attach e.
 Describe immigration legal services offered and qualifications of immigration legal staff to provide such services.
 Attach supporting documentation such as resumes, training certificates, letters of recommendation, or other similar information.